Fed's Mester renews call for U.S. rate hike

-NEW YORK (Reuters) - The Federal Reserve should begin to hike rates because the U.S. economy has virtually reached full employment and inflation is gradually rebounding, a top Fed official said on Thursday.
+NEW YORK, Oct 15 (Reuters) - The Federal Reserve should begin to hike rates because the U.S. economy has virtually reached full employment and inflation is gradually rebounding, a top Fed official said on Thursday.

 Repeating a message she has delivered for months, Cleveland Fed President Loretta Mester said delaying the long-anticipated policy tightening only risks having to hike rates aggressively down the line.